-Native range
+Native range in Asia

-Asia

-B. chinensis' native range is said to include China, Taiwan, Korea, Japan, Indonesia, Burma, the Philippines, Asiatic Russia in the Amur region, Thailand and South Vietnam (Pace, 1973; Chiu et al., 2002; GISD, 2017).
+B. chinensis' native range is said to include China, Taiwan, Korea, Japan, Indonesia, Burma, the Philippines, Asiatic Russia in the Amur region, Thailand, South Vietnam and Bhutan (Pace, 1973; Chiu et al., 2002; GISD, 2017; Yeshi et al., 2017).
 However, the potential for misidentification of B. chinensis in its native range is high due to the presence of visually similar species.
 This may reduce the certainty of its native range.
 According to Lu et al. (2014), the native distribution of B. chinensis is often reported as China, Taiwan, Korea and Japan (Soes et al., 2016).